top of page

 - Practice training (i.e. recall) in a new and exciting environment

 However, exploring new places may not be as simple as it sounds when you have an anxious, nervous, or reactive dog.
 It is understandable in these cases that the owner may stick to areas they know well and that the dog is comfortable in.
 With these dogs in mind, having local secure dog parks to visit can be a blessing!
-Here you can book your own private slot and allow your pooch complete off-lead freedom to explore a safe and enclosed area; often filled with obstacles, toys, different terrain and substrate, tunnels, etc.
+Here you can book your own private slot and allow your pooch complete off-lead freedom to explore a safe and enclosed area - often filled with obstacles, toys, different terrain, and substrate.

 Below I have listed local secure dog park recommendations...
 Check it out!